Last updated on June 16th, 2020 at 11:11 am

 More Days in your Taiwan itinerary

-If you visit Taroko National Park, we recommend you to stay a couple of nights in Hualien to explore around and experience the local vibes.
+If you visit Taroko National Park from Taipei to Hualien.
+We recommend you to stay a couple of nights in Hualien to explore around and experience the local vibes.
 It’s only an hour away from Taroko National park.
 You can visit the beaches and you can even do dolphin and whale watching.
 At night, you have to go to Dongdamen night market where you can buy most things for affordable prices and enjoy delicious local food!